 π is the limit of that sequence.

-Abstracting from that, it was asserted that every real number, and especially an irrational, could be symbolized by an infinite decimal.
-What looks like this --
+Abstracting from that, it was asserted that every real number is symbolized by an infinite decimal.

 .24059165378. . .

-To actually construct a decimal expansion, of course, there must be an algorithm.
-But if there are to be algorithms for computing a continuum of real numbers, then there must be a continuum of algorithms -- which again is absurd.
+To actually construct a decimal expansion, there must be an algorithm, a rule for computing each next digit.
+But if there are to be algorithms for computing a continuum of numbers, then there must be a continuum of algorithms—the differences between them being arbitrarily small.
+But that is absurd.
 Algorithms are discrete.
-If it is not possible, then, to compute each next digit of what appears as

 In fact, the English mathematician and father of artificial intelligence Alan Turing proved the following: